Ali Targholizadeh: Personal life

 Ali Targholizadeh practiced Islam since he was born.
-His parents were devout Muslims, just like the majority of the Iranian population after the Iranian Revolution.
+His parents were devout Muslims, just like most of the Iranian population after the Iranian Revolution.
 He has one elder and one younger brother, alongside six elder sisters, of which one has passed away.
-He married Maryam Eftekhari on August 20, 1990 in Tehran, Iran.
+He married Maryam Eftekhari on August 20, 1990, in Tehran, Iran.
 He currently has four children, Mohsen, Mohammad, Majid and Hamidreza.
-Targholizadeh and his family moved to Malaysia in 2004, after he received an offer from the Asian Football Confederation in Kuala Lumpur.
+Targholizadeh and his family moved to Malaysia in 2004 after he received an offer from the Asian Football Confederation in Kuala Lumpur.

 Life In AFC

-Ali Targholizadeh moved to Malaysia and began work in The Deputy Of Technical Division in Asian Football Confederation in late 2004.
-He had the same role in the Asian Football for three years.
+Ali Targholizadeh moved to Malaysia and began work as The Deputy Of the Technical Division in Asian Football Confederation in late 2004.
+He had the same role in Asian Football for three years.

 In the beginning of 2007, Targholizadeh was promoted to the position of Asian Football Confederation's Director Of Futsal.
 Since 2007, Targholizadeh has been directing AFC Futsal Championship Tournaments which has been held in various Asian countries.
+Targholizadeh left the Asian Football Confederation in 2023 when he was appointed Head of International Affairs of the Iranian Football Association.